abitofhelp/servicelib/shutdown/README.md

 # Shutdown Module
 The Shutdown Module provides functionality for graceful application shutdown in Go applications.
 It helps ensure that applications terminate cleanly, allowing resources to be properly released and pending operations to complete.

+## Overview

+Brief description of the shutdown and its purpose in the ServiceLib library.

 ## Features